Lamb tikka kebabs, tender bites of loin in a richly spiced marinade cooked under a fiercely hot broiler or grill to emulate a tandoor oven.

 Beyond the obvious lamb tikka masala, there are many ways of serving this dish.

 I personally like to add some ghee to a tandoori naan bread and a sprinkling of toasted onion seeds and eat it like a wrap.
-It works just as well with chapatis or roti too.
+It works just as well with chapatis or roti, too.

 I will also often add a spoonful of mint raita and a sprinkling of kachumber salad or even my mung bean salad.
-Another great Indian side dish for this lamb tikka would be this Kerelan cabbage recipe.
+Another great Indian side dish for this lamb tikka would be this Keralan cabbage recipe.

 You can also use leftovers in a similar way to the way I use chicken tikka to make a fantastic tikka biryani.